Systems

 Let's create the organized home you've been waiting for

-There is nothing that pains me more than not being able to find something I know I have or running late because we can’t find something.
+There is nothing that is more frustrating than not being able to find something especially when I know we have it.
 As a neurodivergent, we need the labels, they are the roadmap to our success.
-Recently, I was running into a situation where I couldn’t find the kitchen scissors, they miraculously kept disappearing.
-If you have kids, you understand the struggle.

 I decided to take the kitchen scissors and labeled them in bright orange “KITCHEN”.
 In the gift wrap organizer, I placed a pair there and labeled them “GIFT WRAP” and guess what?!
 They both have been there now for weeks!